Zina Bethune: Film

-Bethune starred as "The Girl" alongside Harvey Keitel in Martin Scorsese's first feature film, Who's That Knocking at My Door, released in 1967, although much of it (including Bethune's acting parts) was filmed in 1965 for Scorsese's student film project at New York University.
+Bethune starred as "The Girl" alongside Harvey Keitel in Martin Scorsese's first feature film, Who's That Knocking at My Door.

 Other work

 Throughout her life, Bethune worked with disabled students.
-She herself was diagnosed with scoliosis at age 11, and hip dysplasia diagnosed at 17.
+She herself was diagnosed with scoliosis at age 11, and hip dysplasia.

 Bethune founded Bethune Theatredanse (now called Theatre Bethune) in 1981, a nonprofit dance and drama company that has toured internationally and performed at the White House.
-The company has been designated as the official resident company of the Los Angeles Theatre Center.

 She founded Dance Outreach, now known as Infinite Dreams, in 1980, which, as of 2012, enrolls about 8,000 disabled children in dance-related activities throughout Southern California.

 Death

-On February 12, 2012, five days before her 67th birthday, Bethune was killed in an apparent hit and run accident while she was trying to help an injured opossum in Griffith Park, Los Angeles.
+On February 12, 2012, five days before her 67th birthday, Bethune was killed in an apparent hit and run crash while she was trying to help an injured opossum in Griffith Park, Los Angeles.